Signaturgruppen-A-S/signaturgruppen-broker-documentation/ageverification/age_verification_ciba_v2.md

 Other AV providers such as the danish MitID and e-Boks (non-exhaustive list) is supported and can be configured and enabled for the integration via the administrative UI.

 ## Supported AV integration variants
-Signaturgruppen Broker supports two primary integration protocols for AV integration, namely CIBA and a browser-based iframe variant.
+Signaturgruppen Broker supports two primary integration protocols for AV integration, namely CIBA and a browser initiated iframe variant.
 These two variants cater to different integration requirements and needs and provides support for most integration scenarios.

 The CIBA protocol support a backend initiated well documented workflow with flexible options and ways to receive the result directly to your backend.